ryjmacdonell/fmsinterpreter/README.rst

 FMSinterpreter
 ==============

-Analysis and plotting scripts for FMS90 and FMSpy output files.
+Analysis and plotting scripts for FMS90 and nomad output files.

 Installation
 ------------